Detteee/bilistream/README.md

 - Comprehensive management script (`stream_manager.sh`) for easy configuration and control
 - Danmaku command feature for changing the listening target channel when Bilibili live is off
 - Stop Bilibili live automatically when LOL in-game player IDs contain invalid words
+- Monitors League of Legends in-game players and stops streaming if blacklisted words are found in player names

 ## Dependencies